alexhagiopol/alexhagiopol.github.io/_pages/resume.md

 * San Francisco Bay Area, CA

 * Collaborated with Microsoft Research (MSR) to develop scientific research papers into features for the [HoloLens 2](https://www.microsoft.com/en-us/hololens/buy) augmented reality headset.
 Contributed machine learning and computer vision research in addition to production software in modern C++, CUDA, and Python.
 * Designed and implemented my organization’s core computer vision technology in the form of a GPU-accelerated dense 3D scene reconstruction system.
 Designed and implemented the core mathematical algorithms in the following areas: linear algebra, image processing, computational geometry, computer vision, and machine learning.
-This work replaced a legacy technology in 10X fewer lines of code with 10X faster performance.
+This work replaced a legacy technology in 20X fewer lines of code and achieved 10X faster performance.
 * Designed and implemented a machine learning system for high-precision segmentation system based on research in statistical learning and deep learning.
 Designed and implemented the core statistical learning algorithms in C++ and CUDA.
 Leveraged Python and TensorFlow for neural network components.
 This work advanced the group’s state-of-the-art in the problem domain and led to first-authoring a patent application, [“Segmentation for Holographic Images”](https://alexhagiopol.github.io/posts/2020/11/segmentation-for-holographic-images/).
 * Maintained, refactored, and unit tested MSR algorithm codebases as the code moved from research to production.
 Created a unit testing system, removed over 3 million lines of C++ and CUDA code through refactoring, and converted the codebases’ version control systems from deprecated internal tools to Git.